reckseba/2a5-api/README.md

     User yourusername
     IdentityFile ~/.ssh/privatekeyfile
 ```

+# Security Considerations

+You could launch this API twice
+- One public facing for the Client-APP with high restrictions on the database
+- The other in private not being exposed to the public with a little more rights to facilitate the admin operations.

 # Deploy Test
 This builds, takes the increment, uploads it and runs it in docker on the server.